-This morning my workout looked like doing something called TMAC fitness, which is just a 20-minute online workout which is high-intensity training.
-Which was really handy for me, especially when Waverly was really young, to be able to just fit that in, 20 minutes in the garage in the morning.
-And then this morning I followed up with a bunch of pull-ups.
-And there’s a couple of things to say to that, as well, Chris.
-Where we are right now, the beginning of the year, I’ve got a guy in my neighborhood who I’m training with, I’m getting accountability from him, we’ve got a Q1 approach to our training we’re putting together.
-There’s all these little tips and tricks to the pull, like the levers you can pull, again, to make it even more powerful.
+There’s a couple of things to say to that as well, Chris.
+Where we are right now, the beginning of the year, I’ve got a guy in my neighborhood who I’m training with.
+I’m getting accountability from him.
+We’ve got a Q1 approach to our training we’re putting together.
+There’s all these little tips and tricks to the pull like the levers you can pull, again, to make it even more powerful.

-That’s what it looked like for me this morning.
-But I tend to think about it in different layers.
+That’s what it looked like for me this morning, but I tend to think about it in different layers.
 Most people want to work on their health.
 It’s such an easy example to talk about because everyone wants to do more and look after themselves.
 Everyone knows, intellectually, how important that is, of course.
-And sometimes it can be a while.
+Sometimes it can be a while.
 “I’m going to go to the gym five times a week.”
-And if this comes from someone who doesn’t do that at all, maybe it’s a one time every couple of weeks kind of person or doesn’t have a gym membership, I know immediately when they say that as a goal that they’re not going to do it.
-It’s just to say, “I know already you’re not going to do that, it’s not going to happen.”
+If this comes from someone who doesn’t do that at all, maybe it’s a one-time, every couple of weeks kind of person or doesn’t have a gym membership, I know immediately when they say that as a goal that they’re not going to do it.
+It’s just to say, “I know already you’re not going to do that.
+It’s not going to happen.”

 Chris Ippolito 16:06

 Yeah, they’re setting themself up for failure because you’re going to the extreme, right?
 A lot of people make that mistake and it’s like, “Why not just go once a week to start forming the habit and getting into a routine?”
-But a lot of people make that mistake, yeah.
+A lot of people make that mistake, yeah.

 Nick Davies 16:26

-Yeah.
-Exactly, keep it small.
+Yeah, exactly.
+Keep it small.
 I’ll even go even further than that and say, okay, if you’re doing nothing right now, a good intention might be just to get to the gym twice a week.
-Just get there, just put your training stuff on and get to the gym with no expectations for when you get.
+Just get there, just put your training stuff on and get to the gym with no expectations for when you get there.